Yellow diarrhea: 12 Causes, Doctor Explains.

 IMPORTANT NOTICE:

-Usually, people with psychic stress or complaining from certain psychiatric diseases such as anxiety will have multiple functional GI diseases at the same time such as GERD, Chronic/recurrent diarrhea (maybe yellow), IBS, functional dyspepsia, and others.
+Usually, people with psychic stress or complaining from certain psychiatric diseases such as anxiety will have multiple functional GI diseases simultaneously, such as GERD, Chronic/recurrent diarrhea (maybe yellow), IBS, functional dyspepsia, and others.

 5- Other Medications that can cause yellow diarrhea: